-Staff requests the Committee recommend to the Board of Directors the adoption of the new BEV1 and BEV2 rate structures and corresponding rates for SCP customers.
+Staff requests the Board of Directors adopt and approve of the new BEV1 and BEV2 rate structures and corresponding rates for SCP customers.
 Rates will be set to even with PG&E including PCIA and Franchise Fee.

 Fiscal Impact:

 It is anticipated by staff that the new rates will not have much of a financial impact for SCP for this fiscal year as they do not become fully operational until October 1, 2020.
 Additionally, most of CEV load will be new load as people shift from fossil fuels to electricity for transportation.